 RCD Espanyol de Barcelona are a Spanish football club based in the historic Catalan city of Barcelona.
 They are generally considered as the second team of Barcelona after FC Barcelona.
-They play their home matches at the 55,926 capacity Olimpic Lluis Companys but shall move into a new stadium from next season.
+They currently compete in Segunda Division.

 Angel Rogriguez, who was then an engineering student at the University of Barcelona, founded Espanyol on October 28, 1900.
 The club was initially christened as Sociedad Espanola de Football and was the first club in Spain to be formed exclusively by fans.